tiborhercz/tf-state-backend-s3-cloudformation/README.md

 - S3 server-side encryption at rest
 - S3 bucket versioning
-- DynamoDB service-side encryption
+- DynamoDB server-side encryption
-- Replication bucket in other region
+- Multi region support for bucket replication
 - All public access is blocked
 - No cross-account support